rurban/gsl/doc/linalg.rst

 .. function:: int gsl_linalg_LU_decomp (gsl_matrix * A, gsl_permutation * p, int * signum)
               int gsl_linalg_complex_LU_decomp (gsl_matrix_complex * A, gsl_permutation * p, int * signum)

-   These functions factorize the square matrix :data:`A` into the :math:`LU` decomposition :math:`PA = LU`.
-On output the diagonal and upper triangular part of the input matrix :data:`A` contain the matrix :math:`U`.
-The lower triangular part of the input matrix (excluding the diagonal) contains :math:`L`.
+   These functions factorize the matrix :data:`A` into the :math:`LU` decomposition :math:`PA = LU`.
+On output the diagonal and upper triangular (or trapezoidal) part of the input matrix :data:`A` contain the matrix :math:`U`.
+The lower triangular (or trapezoidal) part of the input matrix (excluding the diagonal) contains :math:`L`.
 The diagonal elements of :math:`L` are unity, and are not stored.